OpendTect/OpendTect/README.md

 	- [Qt 5.15.2](https://dgbearthsciences.sharefile.com/public/share/web-s519e08d71a7044b8934d9b0f2b4563eb) : od7.0

 ##### OpenSceneGraph Build
 Configure using CMake, compile and install.

 ##### Proj Build
 Configure using CMake, compile and install.

 ##### Sqlite Install
 Retrieve from their download site or the OpendTect SDK

 ##### HDF5 Install
 The link to HDF5 requires to provide the path to an existing HDF5 installation.
-All versions above 1.10.3 are supported, but using the current API 1.14 is preferred.
+All versions above 1.10.3 are supported, but using the current API 2.1 is preferred.
 Installation is best done using their binary installations (on Windows especially), or from the package manager on Linux.
 Windows developers however need to recompile the sources since no debug binary libraries can be downloaded.
+Only the C components of the HDF5 installation are required.
+The current Pixi setup does not work with HDF5 2.1.0 and Qt 6.9.3.
+There is a compatibility issue between these versions.

 #### Windows
 Configure CMake ensuring to set the following variables: